guillaume-hoareau/ELK-CPACF/part3.md

-# Building a crypto dashboard
+# Part III.
+Building a crypto dashboard
 ## Creating your first index

 ### 1. Connect to the URL of your kibana instance.